 A few years ago Mercedes-AMG celebrated the brand’s 50th anniversary with the introduction of the Project ONE show car.
 This sexy 2-seat coupe borrows from Mercedes’ extensive Formula One experience and is basically a street-legal race car.
 When most car companies refer to bringing their racing technology and experience to the street, it usually isn’t as literal as what Mercedes-AMG has done.
 The Project ONE utilizes a full-fledged Formula One hybrid drive system consisting of a hybrid turbocharged combustion engine that employs four electric motors.

 Power comes from the same engine found in a Mercedes Formula One race car — a 1.6-liter direct-injection V6 that uses an electrically assisted turbocharger.
-The electric motor can drive the compressor turbine up to 100,000 rpm in the right situation.
 The V6 can rev up to 11000 rpm, and an additional electric motor pairs with the V6 and features a direct link to the driveshaft.
 As if this were not enough, two electric motors fitted to the front axle provide acceleration and braking at each wheel for better stability and all-wheel-drive control.
 This complex system of electric motors, gas engine and turbocharger comes together to produce more than 1000 horsepower.
-Eschewing the industry-standard zero-to-60 mph stat, Mercedes-AMG is only reporting that this extreme supercar will reach 124 mph (200 km/h) in less than 6 seconds.
-Top speed is reported at 217 mph.
-Mercedes-Benz plans to build 275 AMG One models (based on the Project ONE show car) with deliveries expected later this year.
+Mercedes-AMG reports this extreme supercar will reach 124 mph (200 km/h) in less than 6 seconds and reach a top speed of 217 mph.
+Mercedes-Benz plans to build 275 AMG One models with deliveries expected later this year.

 The Pininfarina name has adorned some of the most beautiful cars ever built, but rather than being the design house for another car company, this time Pininfarina is building its own car.
 Named for Battista ‘Pinin’ Farina, who founded the Carrozzeria Pininfarina coachbuilding company in 1930, the new Battista is an all-electric hyper GT car with a stunning carbon fiber body and carbon fiber monocoque chassis.
 Although the design is completely Pininfarina, the fully-electric powertrain comes from the Croatian car company Rimac.